DiegoAlvaradoRivera/DiegoAlvaradoRivera.github.io/index.md

 [link](https://credentials.databricks.com/e5a9ae79-1f02-4df5-b7ac-ec8287d8ca87)

-- **Databricks Certified Advanced Data Engineer**: assesses the ability to perform advanced data engineering tasks.
+- **Databricks Certified Advanced Data Engineer (September 22, 2022)**:  assesses the ability to perform advanced data engineering tasks.
 This includes an understanding of the Databricks platform and developer tools like Apache Spark, Delta Lake, MLflow, and the Databricks CLI and REST API.
 It also assesses the ability to build optimized and